-In the never-ending saga that is 2020, Thanksgiving celebrations are going to be smaller in response to new statewide restrictions implemented this week.
+In the never-ending saga that is 2020, Thanksgiving celebrations could be smaller this year in response to new statewide restrictions implemented this week.

 These tighter restrictions are in response to the recent sharp incline of positive COVID cases.
 On Nov.
 17, there were 2,321 new cases reported in Washington state.
 The New York Times reported this is an average increase of 123% from two weeks ago.

 Clark College Running Start student Logan Maxwell said he’s not sure if his plans will change based on the new guidelines.
-Usually, their celebrations include many friends and family, some from out of town.
+Usually, his Thanksgiving day celebration includes many friends and family, some from out of town.
 This year, their get together will be more intimate.

 “We had a smaller Thanksgiving planned anyway,” said Maxwell.
 “It will end up being less than 10 people; people that we interact with maybe a couple times a month.”